The Web Viewer allows you the convenience of reading your eBooks through your Internet browser.

 Saving your Web Viewer eBook for offline use will allow you to access your eBook, along with any highlighted material and annotation, without the need for an Internet connection.

-To save your eBook for offline reading, click the Download icon in the upper right-hand corner of the Web Viewer.
+To save your eBook for offline reading, click the Save to browser icon in the upper right-hand corner of the Web Viewer.

-You will receive a confirmation when the download is complete.
+You will receive a confirmation when the save is complete.

 DISCLAIMER Web Viewer eBooks are stored in your browser’s cache for offline use, therefore, if you clear your cache, you will be prompted to log back into your eBook and will have to download the eBook to your cache again.